touying-typ/touying/src/components.typ

 ///
 /// Example: `side-by-side[a][b][c]` will display `a`, `b`, and `c` side by side.
 ///
-/// - `columns` is the number of columns.
+/// - columns (auto): The number of columns.
 Default is `auto`, which means the number of columns is equal to the number of bodies.
 ///
-/// - `gutter` is the space between columns.
+/// - gutter (length): The space between columns.
 Default is `1em`.
 ///
-/// - `..bodies` is the contents to display side by side.
+/// - bodies (content): The contents to display side by side.
 #let side-by-side(columns: auto, gutter: 1em, ..bodies) = {
   let bodies = bodies.pos()
   if bodies.len() == 1 {